ANCAD Annual Report 2026

 About ANCAD

-Auckland North Community and Development (ANCAD) is a regional anchor organisation operating for 50 years in the Auckland region.
-We support organisations and groups to build their capacity and capability through their lifecycle.
+Auckland North Community and Development (ANCAD) is a regional anchor organisation that has served the Auckland region for over 50 years.
+We exist to help build resilient, safe, and connected communities by supporting organisations and groups at every stage of their lifecycle to grow their capacity and capability.

-We are an incubator, facilitator, training provider and services hub for community groups and organisations.
-We strengthen regional and local relationships with collaborative approaches that create impact and meaningful change.
+We act as an incubator, facilitator, training provider, and services hub for community groups and organisations.
+Through collaborative approaches, we strengthen both regional and local relationships, enabling collective impact and driving meaningful, lasting change.

 INCUBATE